Quick Facts - MS in Nutrition for Wellness

 Program Performance Fact Sheet

-Pursuant to the California Private Postsecondary Education Act of 2009, prospective students are encourage to preview Bastyr University California's Performance Fact Sheet for this program.
+Pursuant to the California Private Postsecondary Education Act of 2009, prospective students are encouraged to preview Bastyr University California's Performance Fact Sheet for this program.
 New students will be required to sign this prior to enrolling.

 Graduates of the nutrition for wellness program are prepared to serve as leaders in whole-food nutrition education.
 They have the skills to translate nutrition science into meaningful, accessible information in diverse fields: